Bicanski-NCG/VIBE/README.md

 ## Setup cluster

-To get started with running the model on the cluster, first make a copy of the `setup_env.sh.example` file and edit the paths to data directories in that file:
+To get started with running the model on the MPCDF Raven cluster, first make a copy of the `env.sh.example` file as `env.sh` and edit the paths to data directories in that file:
 ```
 #!/bin/bash